Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Additional Experiment Results

 \subsection{Computational Costs}

-Table~\ref{tab:lopti-cost} reports the computational overhead of applying TR-GRPO compared to the GRPO baseline on the \texttt{K\&K} Logic Puzzles dataset.
-The only additional operation required by TR-GRPO is the computation of token-level weights.
-Importantly, these weights are derived directly from the model’s own output probabilities and therefore do not require any auxiliary teacher models or extra forward passes.
-As a result, peak GPU memory usage remains essentially unchanged between GRPO and TR-GRPO across both the \texttt{Qwen2.5-3B-Instruct} and \texttt{LLaMa3.1-8B-Instruct} backbones.
+Table~\ref{tab:lopti-cost} reports the computational overhead of applying GRPO-SG compared to the GRPO baseline on the \texttt{K\&K} Logic Puzzles dataset.
+The only additional operation required by GRPO-SG is the computation of token-level weights.
+Importantly, these weights are derived directly from the model's own selected-token logits and therefore do not require any auxiliary extra forward passes.
+As a result, peak GPU memory usage remains essentially unchanged between GRPO and GRPO-SG across both the \texttt{Qwen2.5-3B-Instruct} and \texttt{LLaMA3.1-8B-Instruct} backbones.

-In terms of runtime, TR-GRPO does introduce a modest increase in training time per sample (e.g., 271.4 vs.\ 286.0 minutes on \texttt{Qwen2.5-3B-Instruct}, and 678.5 vs.\ 722.2 minutes on \texttt{LLaMa3.1-8B-Instruct}).
+In terms of runtime, GRPO-SG does introduce a modest increase in training time per sample (e.g., 271.4 vs.\ 286.0 minutes on \texttt{Qwen2.5-3B-Instruct}, and 678.5 vs.\ 722.2 minutes on \texttt{LLaMA3.1-8B-Instruct}).
 However, this overhead is relatively minor compared to the substantial performance improvements reported in Section~\ref{sec:exp}.
-Together, these results confirm that TR-GRPO delivers consistent gains in reasoning performance without imposing significant additional computational costs.
+Together, these results confirm that GRPO-SG delivers consistent gains in reasoning performance without imposing significant additional computational costs.